Ranjitha75388/projects/Terraform/README .md

 - Private Service Access allows your VPC to connect to Google services (like Cloud SQL) using private IPs, keeping communication internal and secure.
 #### How does it work?

-    You allocate an IP range for Google services.
+- You allocate an IP range for Google services.
-    GCP creates a private connection between your VPC and Google services using this range.
+- GCP creates a private connection between your VPC and Google services using this range.

-How is it managed?

-    You manage the IP range and connection settings.
-    GCP manages the actual connection and routing.

-Steps to Create in Console:
+### Steps to Create in Console:

-    Allocate IP Range:
+1. Allocate IP Range:
-        Go to VPC network > VPC networks in the GCP Console.
+   - Go to VPC network > VPC networks in the GCP Console.
-        Click on ranjitha-tf-vpc.
+   - Click on ranjitha-tf-vpc.
-        In the left menu, click Private service connection.
+   - In the left menu, click Private service connection.
-        Click Allocate IP range.
+   -  Click Allocate IP range.
-        Fill in:
+   -  Fill in:
-            Name: private-service-ip
+      -  **Name**: private-service-ip
-            Region: us-central1
+      -  **Region**: us-central1
-            IP range: 10.10.0.0/16 (must not overlap with VPC subnets) Click Allocate.
+      -  **IP range**: 10.10.0.0/16 (must not overlap with VPC subnets)
+   - Click Allocate.

-    Create Private Connection:
+ 2.Create Private Connection:
-        On the same page, click Create connection.
+   - On the same page, click Create connection.
-        Select:
+   - Select:
-            Connected service provider: Google Cloud Platform
+       - Connected service provider: Google Cloud Platform
-            Allocated allocation: private-service-ip
+       - Allocated allocation: private-service-ip
-        Click Create connection.
+    - Click Create connection.

-8. Cloud SQL with Private IP
+### 8. Cloud SQL with Private IP
 What is it?

 Cloud SQL is a managed database service in GCP (e.g., MySQL, PostgreSQL).
 Using a private IP ensures it’s only accessible within your VPC.